aclaf/flagrant/docs/explanation/argument-files.md

 Argument file expansion is implemented as a preprocessing transformation that runs before the parser begins its normal argument analysis.
 The transformation takes the raw argument list (typically `sys.argv[1:]` in Python) and produces an expanded argument list with all `@file` references resolved.
 This expanded list is then fed to the parser's normal processing pipeline.

-Implementing expansion as a separate phase provides several benefits.
+Implementing expansion as a separate phase provides multiple benefits.
 The core parser remains unchanged and doesn't need to know about argument files.
 Testing can verify expansion independently of parsing semantics.
 Applications can optionally perform expansion themselves before calling the parser, allowing for custom file resolution or caching strategies.
 The preprocessing phase is where file I/O occurs, keeping the parser itself a pure function.

 The preprocessing function should have a signature like `expand_argument_files(argv: Sequence[str], config: ArgumentFileConfig) -> list[str]`.
 It returns a new list with all argument files expanded, leaving the original list unchanged.
 The function is deterministic and can be called multiple times with the same results.

 ### Configuration options

-Parser configuration should expose several options controlling argument file behavior:
+Parser configuration should expose multiple options controlling argument file behavior:

 The `argument_file_prefix` property specifies what character triggers file expansion.
 The default is `@`, but applications can set it to any single character or `None` to disable the feature entirely.
 An empty string also disables expansion.